-Using natural food colouring ingredients to tint homemade dog treats.
-Whether you are not keen on artificial food colouring or just want to mix things up, here are some natural foods and add-ins to create all-natural colourful dog-friendly treats.
+Using natural food colouring ingredients in my favourite way to tint homemade dog treats.
+The dogs care far more about tasty than pretty, but we can still have fun making and sharing cute treats.
+With naturally coloured ingredients, you can make colourful homemade dog treats and still keep things healthy.
+Win win!
+Whether you’re not keen on artificial food colouring or just want to mix things up, here are some natural foods and add-ins to create all-natural colourful dog-friendly treats.

 Can Dogs See Colour?